selimanac/defold-modplayer/README.md

 Only required when developing on Defold Editor.
 !
 Don't set this when bundling !
-Passing empty string may cause crash on editor build.

 ```lua
 player.build_path("<FULL_PATH>/res/common/assets/") -- Set build path when working on Editor only